jenjane118/kinesin_db/README.md

 of genes, namely the human gene known as 'KIF11' or 'Eg5'.
 The relational database is a MySQL database and the other scripts are written in python.
 Statistical analysis is in R.

-Instructions on implementing and updating database are contained in 'db_implementation.pdf'
+Instructions on implementing and updating database are contained in 'user_instructions.pdf'